Who is eligible to apply for funding?

 Please note that your non-profit does not need to be registered with BC Societies to be eligible, we instead use the following criteria for non-profit group: An established not-for-profit group which has a leader, a mandate, a bank account, and has been active in the community providing a public benefit over the past year.

-I don’t know how to write a grant application and don’t understand the questions on the application form.
+I don’t know how to write a grant application or don’t understand the questions on the application form.
 Can you help me?

 Previously recorded Q&A sessions are available on our Facebook page.